 We can’t fix your previous shopping mistakes.
-However, we can help prevent additional buyer’s remorse — or at least up to 42 occasions of it.
-Read on, don’t buy, and save yourself a lot of money.
+However, we can help prevent additional buyer’s remorse — or at least many occasions of it.
+Read on, don’t buy and save yourself a lot of money.

 The product is a mixture of essential oils that you spritz into the toilet before taking a seat.
-The idea is that Poo-Pourri prevents you from embarrassing yourself or inconveniencing others.
+The idea is that Poo-Pourri prevents you from embarrassing yourself or inconveniencing others with a bad odor.

 Better yet, make your own Poo-Pourri-like stuff for a fraction of the price.”
 Learn how here: “Why ‘Poo-Pourri’ Stinks: You Can DIY It For Less.”

 2. Cable television

 With all the streaming options out there, why are you still tethered to an expensive utility like cable TV?

 Plus, there are digital antennas you can purchase that let you catch local broadcast channels.
 So much entertainment, at so little cost.

 3. Baby shoes